Reuben Keane

 Reuben Keane is an Australian professional rugby union referee.

 Refereeing career

 Keane has been refereeing since his early teens, and refereed at the 2018 Commonwealth Games as a 19-year old.
 In October 2021, he was an assistant referee during the 2021 Rugby Championship.
 On 16 February 2022, he was announced as a referee for the 2022 Super Rugby Pacific season.

+Keane most recently served as a referee in the 2024 Paris Olympics, reaching the semi final stage.

+International test match debut November 2024, Hong Kong China vs Brazil in Hong Kong.